turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

   building a CELO fullnode

-  runing a light client
+  running a light client

-  utilizing .env files
+  using .env files

-  improving the resolution of the VM
+  improving the screen resolution of the VM

   Utilizing the Valora mobile app